civilian/ldloans/minor-notes.md

 ## To implement
-- Protect the api with nginx.
+- Protect the frontend with nginx.
+- Tests of the frontend.

 ## Comment structure
 - Comments that are obvious after the first read of the code should not be kept in the code augmenting the cognitive load and the time spent reading the code of the developers.